-Problem Statement 1 (Prioritized): % Reading Junior High Students reported feeling a disconnect between the lessons in the classroom and real world connections.
-Root Cause: Classroom experiences and lessons are not explicitly connected and relevant to real world experiences of young teens.
+Problem Statement 1 (Prioritized): 25% Reading Junior High Students reported feeling a disconnect between the lessons in the classroom and real world connections.
+Root Cause: Increase the classroom experiences and lessons that explicitly connect and are relevant to real world experiences of young teens.